 Temporary vs Permanent residency cards

-If you applied for temporary residency (Residente Temporal) your first card is always valid for only one year; you need to return to the immigration office to apply for a renewal if you intend to stay in Mexico.
-Renewals after your first year can be requested for 1 to 3 years (for a maximum of 4 years total).
+If you applied for temporary residency (Residente Temporal) your first card is always valid for only one year.
+You need to return to the immigration office to apply for a renewal in the 30 days leading up to its expiry date if you intend to stay in Mexico.
+Renewals after your first year can be requested for between 1 and 3 years (for a maximum of 4 years total).

 If you applied for and were granted permanent residency (Residente Permanente) your card doesn’t carry any expiry date.
-It doesn’t expire and does not need to be renewed.
+Permanent residency cards issued to adults (aged 18 years and older) don’t expire do not need to be renewed; however, permanent residency cards issued to minors (aged under 18 years) do require periodical renewal.

 Learn more about the difference between temporary and permanent residency in Mexico.